markjoshwel/sidestepper/README.md

 ## historical changes

+- v5 (i3/a6) - fix for a silly bug (not properly checking if a .sotaignore entry already exists before writing it)
 - v5 (i3/a5) - 3rd implementation, rewritten in rust lol (no longer using iod-ttt,
   just piggybacking off [ignore](https://crates.io/crates/ignore)'s WalkBuilder)
 - v4 (i2/a4) - optimised single iod-ttt